cfug/dio/README.md

 ## Transformer

-`TransFormer` allows changes to the request/response data before it is sent/received to/from the server.
+`Transformer` allows changes to the request/response data before it is sent/received to/from the server.
 This is only applicable for request methods 'PUT', 'POST', and 'PATCH'.
-Dio has already implemented a `DefaultTransformer`, and as the default `TransFormer`.
-If you want to custom the transformation of request/response data, you can provide a `TransFormer` by your self, and replace the `DefaultTransformer` by setting the `dio.transformer`.
+Dio has already implemented a `DefaultTransformer`, and as the default `Transformer`.
+If you want to custom the transformation of request/response data, you can provide a `Transformer` by your self, and replace the `DefaultTransformer` by setting the `dio.transformer`.

-There is example for [customing transformer](https://github.com/flutterchina/dio/blob/master/example/transformer.dart).
+There is example for [customing Transformer](https://github.com/flutterchina/dio/blob/master/example/Transformer.dart).

 ## Set proxy and HttpClient config